coutableN/node-chat/README.md

 ## Intro

-node-chat is a node.js package to deploy a chat server that includes :
+node-chat is a node.js package to deploy a mono-room chat server that includes :

 * Real time communication based on web sockets
 * Administration panel
 * Ban users by @IP address
 * Manage administrators with login and password
 * Log system

+The solution comes with a single page application as the chat room at **<your_domain>/chat**, with the client javascript file you can implement a chat instance in all your pages.

 ## Deploy